An HTTP API for managing text-based messaging channels such as SMS, USSD, XMPP, Twitter, IRC.

 - Be able to access PDUs or similar detailed channel message logs for recent messages.

-- Logs should be retrieval by associated message or channel id.
+- Logs should be retrievable by associated channel id.

 Relevant prior works¶